tim-devereux/TLS_Workshop/README.md

 # Overview

 Welcome to the TLS workshop guide!
-This repository contains detailed instructions on extracting tree metrics from terrestrial laser scanner (TLS) point clouds using RayCloudTools (RCT).
+This repository contains detailed instructions on extracting tree metrics from terrestrial laser scanner (TLS) point clouds using RayCloudTools (RCT) and Python.

+Before cloning this repository, it will be nesessary to install VSCode, WSL and Apptainer.
+Follow the instuctions in [Installing WSL and Apptainer on Windows](1_WSL_Install.md)

 ## Contents